olimorris/onedarkpro.nvim/README.md

 **Terminal themes**

-The theme comes with the ability to export colors to Kitty, Alacritty and Windows Terminal using the following commands:
+The theme comes with the ability to export colors to _Kitty_, _Alacritty_ and _Windows Terminal_ using the following commands:

 - `:OnedarkproExportToKitty`
 - `:OnedarkproExportToAlacritty`